TheresaLui/SelfHelpContent_v2/articles/microsoft.synapse/synapse-authenticationfailure-errorconnectingtosqlondemanddatabase.md

 * To gain access, one of the Azure Synapse workspace administrators should add you to workspace administrator or SQL administrator role.
 [Visit full guide on access control for more information](https://review.docs.microsoft.com/azure/synapse-analytics/sql-analytics/access-control).

-* If using Synapse Studio, check if your network blocks port 1443 and unblock it.
+* If using Synapse Studio, check if your network blocks port 1443 and unblock it

-* If using SSMS or ADS, check if your network blocks port 1433 and unblock it.
+* If using SSMS or ADS, check if your network blocks port 1433 and unblock it